LinkLabs/iot-history-cli/README.md

 ## Prerequisites
 Before you begin, ensure you have the following installed on your system:
 - **[Python](https://www.python.org/downloads/)** (this script was tested with Python version 3.12, so 3.12+ is recommended)
-- **[Poetry](https://python-poetry.org/docs/)** (a tool for dependency management and packaging in Python)
+- **[Poetry](https://python-poetry.org/docs/)** (a tool for managing Python dependencies and packaging)

 ---
 ## Installation & Setup
-Follow these steps to get the project running on your local machine.
+Follow these steps to get the iot-history-cli running on your local machine.

 ### 1. Clone the Repository
 First, clone this repository to your local machine.